Modern Science · Regional Recipes · From the Sea

 What the Sea Taught Me

-You cook while the floor moves.
-Your walk-in is the size of a closet.
-The nearest supplier is a day's sail away.
-The owner changed the guest count an hour ago.
-The dietary restrictions arrived ten minutes before service.
+The galley is the most demanding kitchen on earth.
+You cook while the floor moves, your walk-in is the size of a closet, the nearest supplier is a day's sail away, and the guest count changed an hour ago.

 LITTORALICIOUS